psoukie/psoukie.github.io/_notes/Roadmap.md

 For the new incarnation of Soukie's Place, I'm contemplating using Microsoft [Fluent](https://www.microsoft.com/design/fluent/) design language.
 The first reason is to acknowledge that I'm designing for the screen (and usually, physically, a very small screen) and should keep myself away from design principles that come from the printed world.
 The second reason is to borrow from someone who has done design for a long time, and done it well.[^msft]

-[^msft]: This, of course, is a matter of taste and opinion, but I do feel Microsoft has proven they keep ahead of the curve -- a good example was their Metro design language which made, at the time, look Apple's skeuomorphic design look quite dated).
+[^msft]: This, of course, is a matter of taste and opinion, but I do feel Microsoft has proven they keep ahead of the curve -- a good example was their Metro design language which made, at the time, look Apple's skeuomorphic design quite dated).

-See details about [this site's typography](soukies-place-typography) settings.
+See details about [this site's typography](soukies-place-typography) settings.[^del]

+[^del]: Just a note to test how it stacks.

 ## Syntax